 No matter the quality of services it produces for you and me, our state government is rewarded in tax money.
 The current Oregon government is the perfect illustration of the above two economic fundamentals.
 With poorly administrated government, taxes go higher, quality of services goes down and you and I become, essentially, wards of the very people who have been elected to serve us.

 Guns: I support the Second Amendment as written.
 Statistics show that gun control has no affect on decreasing violence and crime.
 Per the Declaration of Independence, being able to defend oneself is a God-given right.
 Diana and I are both gun owners and NRA members.

 Human Trafficking: Due to a combination of geography, demographics and weakened law enforcement including sanctuary state status,, Portland is often cited as the nation’s top city for child sex trafficking.
-Oregon’s sanctuary laws and lax labor law enforcement attract human smugglers who exploit migrant labor.
+Oregon’s sanctuary laws attract human smugglers who exploit migrant labor.
 The Oregon government must work with both state and federal law enforcement to crack down on human smuggling and keep Oregonians safe.

-PERS: Oregon’s PERS crisis is worse than previously thought – with potential future costs growing into the hundreds of billions of dollars.
-We are bound – both by law and decency and law – to honor our contracts with existing employees and retirees, but we MUST fix the broken system NOW and stop this exponential growth of debt.
+PERS: Oregon’s PERS crisis is worse than previously thought – with projected costs growing into the hundreds of billions of dollars.
+We are bound – both by law and decency – to honor our contracts with existing employees and retirees, but we MUST fix the broken system NOW and stop this exponential growth of debt.

 Pro-Life: We are 100% pro-life.

 Red Trifecta: This means Republican control of the legislature and the governor’s seat.
-This must happen if we are to return our government to fiscal sanity, give our government a dramatically smaller footprint on our lives and businesses, and to deliver our children and grandchildren futures full of opportunity.
+This must happen if we are to return our government to fiscal sanity, give our government a dramatically smaller footprint in our lives and businesses, and to deliver our children and grandchildren futures that are full of opportunity.

 Role of government: It’s to serve, not to dictate.
 Our progressive far-left leadership has steadily moved away from promoting our economic and community advancement and is now focusing on changing our family and belief systems; instructing us how to live.
 It really is a power-grab.